MyadaRoshdi/P3/writeup_template.md

 **Question11:Is the car able to navigate correctly on test data?**

 yes, as shown in the video.mp4, which shows the track1-autonomous drive on a full lap.

+## Future work
+If I had more time for this project, I would have collect more data from track1 and track2 to generalize my model, also would collect counter clockwise tracks data.
+I also suggest to use transfer learning, so I can reduce the training time.